 "So it was going from one extreme to another.
 I wanted to be able to prove something that wasn't all about the acrobatics."

 Scott Rowley is the Content Director of Music at Future plc (Classic Rock, Guitar World, Metal Hammer, Guitarist, Prog, Computer Music, Total Guitar, MusicRadar, Guitar Player, Future Music, Louder, Electronic Musician, Guitar Techniques and Bass Player magazines and websites).
-He was Editor in Chief of Classic Rock for 10 years, Editor of Total Guitar for 4 years (and Editor of the much-missed Bassist magazine for 10 issues).
+He was Editor in Chief of Classic Rock for 10 years and Editor of Total Guitar for 4 years.

 Get the latest news, reviews and product advice straight to your inbox.